bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ## XGBoost

-XGBoost is a flavour of gradient boosting machines which uses Gradient Boosting Trees (gbtree) as the error-prediction model.
-It applies the above idea, starting with a simple predictor, one that predicts an arbitrary number for all values (usually 0.5).
-However, training of the error prediction model is not done by trivially optimizing the model on  $$ (feature, error) $$ pairs.
-Let's take a look at how gbtrees are built.
+XGBoost is a flavour of gradient boosting machines which uses Gradient Boosting Trees (gbtree) as the error predictor.
+It starts off with a simple predictor which predicts an arbitrary number (usually 0.5) regardless of the input.
+Needless to say, that predictor has a very high error rate.
+Then, the <a href="#steps">above idea</a> is applied till the error is brought to a minimum.
+In XGBoost, training of the error prediction model is not done by trivially optimizing the predictor on  $$ (feature, error) $$ pairs.
+Next, let's take a look at how they are built.

 ### Gradient Boosting Tree

-In XGBoost, a gbtree is learnt such that the overall loss of the new model is minimized while keeping in mind not to *overfit the model*.
+In XGBoost, a gbtree is learnt such that the overall loss of the new model is minimized while keeping in mind not to *overfit* the model.
 Note that in this section, we are talking about 1 iteration of the above idea.
 To understand it better, let's start from the simplest possble tree which makes no split and predicts the same value regardless of the input.
 This tree is extremely simple, is independent of the input and is definitely underfitted.
 Nonetheless, it can still help in decreasing loss.
-The problem mentioned can be represented by this equation.
+The problem mentioned can be represented by the equations below.

 $$